 “The city of Columbia is committed to being environmental stewards and leading the way toward energy reduction and sustainability in mid-Missouri,” said John Glascock, director of Public Works

 LEED elements used in the design of the fire station included the use of FSC (Forest Stewardship Council) certified lumber, recycling of construction waste, use of low-VOC sealants and paints,

-The building was designed by the local firm of Peckam and Wright Architects Inc. to achieve LEED certification for energy use, lighting, water and material use, as well as incorporating a variety of other sustainable strategies.
+The building was designed by the local firm of Peckham and Wright Architects Inc. to achieve LEED certification for energy use, lighting, water, and material use, as well as incorporating a variety of other sustainable strategies.
 LEED was established for market leaders to design & construct buildings that protect and save precious resources while also making good economic sense.

 The U.S. Green Building Council is a nonprofit membership organization whose vision is a sustainable built environment within a generation.
 Its membership includes corporations, builders,